data-workspaces/data-workspaces-core/README.rst

 3. **Results** - the outputs of the machine learning / data science process.
 4. **Code** - code used to create the intermediate data and results, typically in a git repository or Docker container.

+The treatment of resources may vary based on the role.
+For example:

+* We want the ability to name source data sets and swap them in and out without changing other parts of the workspace.
+* For intermediate data, we may want to delete it from the current state of the workspace if it becomes out of date (e.g. a data source version is changed or swapped out).
+* Results should be additive.
+For example, if we revert the workspace to an older state, we should not revert the results database.
+It should always be kept at the latest version.